Last edited 12/25/2025

 Licensure

-Under Supervision: Grace Eidman, Associate Professional Clinical Counselor, 15438 is practicing under the supervision of Marissa Baumann (California, LMFT, 106722) at Grateful Heart Holistic Therapy Center.
+Under Supervision: Grace Eidman, Associate Professional Clinical Counselor, 15438 is practicing under the supervision of Sandor Stockfleth (California, LMFT, 118708) at Center for New Growth.

 Please, note: A clinician listed as being “clinically supervised” is completing clinical hours toward their licensure.
 They have one or more fully licensed clinical supervisors that often have special training.
 They consult with their supervisor(s) on all of their cases.